-In his Sri Lanka Guardian article ‘ Can another constitution rescue Sri Lanka?’
+Sri Lanka Guardian article ‘ Can another constitution rescue Sri Lanka?’
 Mr Gamini Weerakoon states:

 [The Soulbury Constitution enabled good governance for eight years until the vital clause protecting minorities was bypassed and the Sinhala Only was adopted as the state language.
 The then ruling United National Party that backed the Sinhala Only move split up immediately with Tamil members leaving the party and when the 1956 General Election was held it suffered an ignominious defeat with S.W.R.D.
 Bandaranaike riding the crest of the wave of Sinhala nationalism sweeping the polls.]